Government announces changes to Ancillary Funds (Giving Funds)

 Three‑year distribution smoothing

-Giving Funds will be able to smooth distributions over a three‑year period.
+Ancillary funds will be able to smooth distributions over a three‑year period.
 This is intended to support large or multi‑year charitable projects without requiring significant capital draw‑downs in a single year.

 Timing and transition